Padmaraju21/giphy/README.md

 The styling is all handled via styled components.

+The Application is hosted using Firebase.

+You can visit the Application Here: https://tinyurl.com/gifyexplorer

-To run the application locally then dowmload the source_code and redirect to the folder on terminal and type:
+To run the application locally then download the source_code and redirect to the folder on terminal and type:

 ### npm start